 KEEP YOUR DOG HAPPY ON BONFIRE NIGHT - TIPS FOR FIREWORKS

-TOP TIPS FROM MOO MOO & BEAR:
+FIVE TOP TIPS FROM MOO MOO & BEAR TO HELP YOUR DOG THIS FIREWORK SEASON:

-BUILD A DEN: Is there a place your dog takes themselves too if there is something uncomfortable happening to them?
+Is there a place your dog takes themselves too if there is something uncomfortable happening to them?

 We have 3 happy places for Moo Moo when something as simple as the kitchen extractor fan or the bacon starts cooking (yes it sometimes is the most simple things that can cause anxiety).
 Daddy's pillow, her own dog crate or the corner of the sofa are all Happy places for Moo Moo.

-LONG WALKS: Last year we arranged a schnauzer walk on the Saturday afternoon, the night we predicted most fireworks to be going off.
+Last year we arranged a schnauzer walk on the Saturday afternoon, the night we predicted most fireworks to be going off.
 It worked a treat.

 We all know dogs love their walks, especially with others, so an early afternoon long walk can often tire your dog out which will help, even better if you can arrange a pack walk.
 It's never too late to arrange, if you have a local dog walking group, I'm sure people will all be happy to join in an organised walk.